VizierDB/web-api-async/doc/configuration.md

 Workflow Engine
 -------------

-The **Vizier Engine** defines the interface that is used by the API for creating, deleting, and manipulating projects.
-Different implementations of the engine will use different implementations for datasores, filestores, vitrails repositories and backends.
+The *vizier workflow engine* is used by the web API for creating, deleting, and manipulating projects and workflows.
+Different configurations for the engine can use different implementations of datasores, filestores, vitrails repositories, and execution backends.
+The engine configuration is controlled using the variable *VIZIERSERVER_ENGINE*.
+Vizier currently supports three different engine configurations:

-The class that contains the engine that is being used by a Vizier instance is defined in the *engine* section of the configuration file.
-The section may contain another element *properties* that contains an engine-specific dictionary of configuration parameters.
-This dictionary is passed to the specified engine object when it is instantiated.

-## Configuring the Local Vizier Engine
+- *DEV*: Development engine uses a simple datastore that maintains all datasets as separate files on the file system (*vizier.datastore.fs*).
+- *MIMIR*: The Mimir engine uses the Mimir gateway to store and manipulate datasets.
+- *CLUSTER*: The cluster engine runs each project in an individual Docker container.
+The engine iteself does not have instances of the datstore and filestore.
+Instead, each of the containers will have ther own datastore, filestore, and execution backend.

+At this point there exists only one implementation for the viztrails repository interface (*vizier.viztrails.objectstore*) as wel as for the filestore interface (*vizier.filestore.fs*).
+Both implementations are therefore used by all three configurations.

 The community edition environment runs on the local machine.
 Expects the definition of the datastore, filestore and viztrail repository that is used for all projects.
 Intended for single user that works on a single project.
 Uses multi-process backend.

+- ***VIZIERENGINE_BACKEND***: Name of the used backend (CELERY, MULTIPROCESS, or CONTAINER) (DEFAULT: MULTIPROCESS)
+- ***VIZIERENGINE_SYNCHRONOUS***: Colon separated list of package.command strings that identify the commands that are executed synchronously
+- ***VIZIERENGINE_USE_SHORT_IDENTIFIER***: Flag indicating whether short identifier are used by the viztrail repository

 A running Vizier instance has four main components: (1)) data store, (2) file store, (3) viztrails repository, and (4) workflow execution engine.
 For each of these components different implementations are possible.
 When initializing the instance the components that are to be used are loaded based on the respective configuration parameters.